How to Make Money Buying and Selling Websites

 Valuation

-The first step is to establish how much your website is now worth following the improvements you have implemented.
+The first step is to establish how much your website is now worth following the improvements you’ve already implemented.

 The process of valuing your website for sale is similar to the one you undertook when buying it.
-In order to make sure you’re arriving at the most accurate and realistic price, think about:
+To make sure you’re arriving at the most accurate and realistic price, think about:

 Finding a Buyer

-Your website is all ready to sell.
-You’ve improved it, valued it and now you want to sell it.
+Your website is ready to sell.
+You’ve improved it, valued it, and now you want to sell it.
 Well, there’s no point sitting around and hoping a website buyer is going to read your mind.
 It’s time to actively find yourself a buyer.

 You have two options when it comes to finding a buyer for your website, using a website marketplace or a website broker.